RetroAchievements/docs/docs/guidelines/developers/code-of-conduct.md

 ### Negligence

-Maintenance of existing achievements is a developer's highest priority on RetroAchievements.
-Tickets shall be addressed as soon as possible.
+**A developer's highest priority on RetroAchievements is maintaining the achievements they've created.** Tickets shall be addressed as soon as possible.
 A developer shall be considered negligent and lose the developer role if they have either of the following:

 - 5 or more unaddressed tickets that are at least 1 month old.
 - Any unaddressed tickets that are at least 2 months old.